How to be an effective environmental activist in the 21st century

 Maintaining optimism against all odds was a potent topic at the screening Q and A. Rick spoke a lot about the mentality at Patagonia and a culture of activism.
 “The people at Patagonia are optimistic, they’re doers.
 They won’t give up because they’ve been set back.
 They’ll figure out new strategies.
 We’re charged up and that’s the culture we have.”

-Logging in the Tarkine.
+Savage River mine in the Tarkine.
 (Image Credit: Patagonia)

 Activism is multi-dimensional